-Dinner was a la carte with a dessert buffet.
+Dinner was different from lunch because you order your appetizers and main course off the menu and then get your dessert from the buffet.
 There was a wide variety of entrees to choose from including steak, fish, chicken, and vegetarian dishes.
 I started with mushroom soup and had eggplant parmigiana for my dinner.
 My six year old also had the mushroom soup with pasta and chicken fingers for his entree.
 Salad was served family style.
 The service was amazing and our waiter was very attentive.
-My son has a peanut/nut
+I’m happy to report how knowledgeable the waiter is of my son’s peanut/nut

 Breakfast was buffet style.
-It had the typical hot breakfast items like scrambled eggs, bacon, sausages as well as oatmeal, cereals, bread, and fruit.
-You can also order from the kitchen.
-The eggs benedict was delicious.
+There is a big buffet with your typical hot breakfast items like scrambled eggs, bacon, sausages as well as oatmeal, cereals, bread, and fruit.
+You can also order eggs from the kitchen.
+I had the eggs benedict and it was delicious.

-You will not go hungry at Rocking Horse Ranch.
-They offer cookies, coffee, and hot cocoa all day.
-There is also a happy hour in the afternoon complete with complimentary drinks and a small buffet featuring chips and guacamole, meatballs, cheese, fruits, and fried mozzarella sticks.
+You will definitely not go hungry at Rocking Horse Ranch.
+Aside from Breakfast, Lunch and Dinner, you can also visit their all-day snack/coffee bar for cookies, coffee, and hot cocoa all day.
+There is also a happy hour in the afternoon featuring a small buffet of small bites like chips and guacamole, meatballs, cheese, fruits and fried mozzarella sticks.
+Plus the happy hour gives you complimentary drinks.

 Tip: Each night comes with 3 meals, if you do decide to leave late or come early, you can buy vouchers to pay for